 By Angel Kane

-Like all parents, I have become keenly aware that the World Wide Web is much more than Facebook,and Pinterest.
+Like all parents, I have become keenly aware that the World Wide Web is much more than Facebook, amazon.com and Pinterest.
 For me at least, that has been the sum total of my basic internet world.
 Throw in a crock pot recipe search and an online symptom checklist here and there and that is what I spend my time doing when I’m surfing the net.

 I suppose, however, I’ve always known there is more “bad stuff” out there but considering we live in the country and our internet was slower than a slug, I’ve never worried much with what our kids were looking at online.
 If they did try to search anything inappropriate it would take an hour to search for it and another two hours to download it and by then I’d be onto them!
 Thank you Jesus for buffering!